nico-espinosadice/math189-bigdata/Homework6/EM_Paper_Review.md

 When the new algorithm was tested on a real application, it did significantly better than maximizing the log-likelihood using the gradient descent method.

-### Algorithm Pseudocode
+### Algorithm and Code
-I was not able to find an implementation of code for this paper, but they did provide the algorithm in pseudocode, which I have pictured below.
+They implemented the algorithm for a recommendation system.
+Unfortunately, it is written in Matlab, so I was not able to get it to run on my computer.
+(The link to the code is given above).
+However, the algorithm is presented in pseudocode below.

 (Gillenwater, Kulesza, Fox, Taskar 2014):
 ![Algorithm from Paper](https://github.com/nico-espinosadice/math189-bigdata/blob/master/Homework6/EM_Paper_Algorithm.png)